chaoluond/safetyllama/README.md

 - Illegal, immoral, or unethical content that does not align with human values.
 ```

-Basically, we train Safety LLaMA model to apply these principles to assess another AI chatbot's response.
+Basically, we train Safety LLaMA model to apply these principles to assess another AI chatbot's response and flag it if it violates the safety guidelines above.